snrnats/doc-centre/docfx_project/pro/api/shipments/closing_shipment_groups.md

 The **Close Shipment Group** endpoint permanently closes a specified shipment group.
 It is intended to be used when all shipments within a group have been either manifested or cancelled and the group is no longer required.

 Closed groups cannot be edited.
-However, you can still retrieve details of the group. <span class="highlight">IS THERE A TIME LIMIT ON HOW LONG YOU CAN RETRIEVE CLOSED GROUP DETAILS FOR?
-THE TECH DOCS SORT OF IMPLY THAT BUT DON'T GIVE SPECIFICS</span>

 > [!CAUTION]
 > Once closed, shipment groups cannot be re-opened.
 If you want to prevent a shipment group from being edited but may still need to make changes to it later, use the **Lock Shipment Group** endpoint.